reflectivity map

 2. identify potential hazards to oil and gas drilling, and

-3. identify areas where hydrocarbons are being vented into seafloor sediments and the water column, where they provide hydrocarbons for the formation of gas hydrates and the energy for densely populated and lawfully protected chemosynthetic communities.
+3. identify areas where hydrocarbons are being vented into sea-floor sediments and the water column, where they provide hydrocarbons for the formation of gas hydrates and the energy for densely populated and lawfully protected chemosynthetic communities.

 subbottom profile

-The MMS, in cooperation with university personnel, and other federal agencies, is also using these data in conjunction with other supporting information to help improve interpretation of seafloor geology and biology for regulatory purposes.
+The MMS, in cooperation with university personnel and other federal agencies, is also using these data in conjunction with other supporting information to help improve interpretation of sea-floor geology and biology for regulatory purposes.
 This is particularly important because, by knowing the types of geology that specific organisms tend to be found on, we can use the geological and geophysical maps to begin making predictions about the types of fauna we would expect to see in certain locations.
-So far, MMS-sponsored field research and geophysical interpretation associated with this expedition indicates that there is a good correlation between strong seismic amplitude response, or anomalies, and the occurrence of chemosynthetic communities.
-Of the sites visited during last year’s ALVIN cruise, our geoscientists used the location of seismic anomalies to predict, with 100% accuracy, where we would find chemosynthetic communities
+So far, MMS-sponsored field research and geophysical interpretation associated with this expedition indicate that there is a good correlation between strong seismic amplitude response, or anomalies, and the occurrence of chemosynthetic communities.
+Of the sites visited during last year’s Alvin cruise, our geoscientists used the location of seismic anomalies to predict, with 100% accuracy, where we would find chemosynthetic communities

 During this cruise, we will continue the shipboard exploration and research to collect visual documentation and biological, geological, and geochemical samples from a number of these geophysical anomalies.